jtsteinbach/sandbox/README.md

 sb who "Ada" "ada@example.com"   # how your saves are attributed (once, globally)

 # work, then snapshot
-sb status                        # what changed? (renames detected) sb diff                          # line-by-line changes sb save "add login form"         # snapshot everything
+sb status                        # what changed? (renames detected, locks shown) sb diff                          # line-by-line changes sb save "add login form"         # snapshot your changes

 # experiment on a branch
-sb branch idea
-sb switch idea                   # refuses if you'd lose unsaved work sb save "try the risky refactor" sb switch main
+sb branch idea                   # creates it AND saves this folder onto it sb switch idea                   # refuses if you'd lose unsaved work sb save "try the risky refactor" sb switch main